Call to speak with our helpful office staff9 a.m. to 5 p.m. Monday–Friday, or complete a contact form anytime.

 Diagnosis for adult-acquired flatfoot deformity is accomplished through a combination of physical evaluations and imaging tools, such as X-rays and MRIs.

-If caught early, adult-acquired flatfoot can be effectively managed through non-surgical treatments, such as bracing, custom-molded orthotics or cast immobilization.When conservative care fails, the physicians at Kayal Orthopaedic Center will select a surgical treatment that will restore mobility, reduce pain and stop the progression of this serious foot condition.
+If caught early, adult-acquired flatfoot can be effectively managed through non-surgical treatments, such as bracing, custom-molded orthotics or cast immobilization.When conservative care fails, our physicians will select a surgical treatment that will restore mobility, reduce pain and stop the progression of this serious foot condition.
 A surgical treatment will be selected that best suits your needs.
 Procedure options include tendon transfer, tendon debridement and joint fusion.
 Our foot and ankle surgeons may also perform an osteotomy, which involves surgically cutting and reshaping a bone to realign the foot.